niw/ramen/recipes/chicken-shoyu-ramen.md

 ### Shoyu sauce

-1. Put Shoyu 100ml, Mirin 100ml, Sake 25ml, Konbu, Niboshi into a pan.
+1. Put Shoyu 100 ml, Mirin 100 ml, Sake 25 ml, Konbu, Niboshi into a pan.
 1. Boil it until it has bubbles.
 1. Take Konbu and Niboshi off.
 1. Put sauce into a bowl.